Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

 Since the industry produces a variety of products, operators tend to specialise in the production of one or two organic products.
 This means that concentration varies between segments.
-For example, concentration among organic beef producers tends to be higher than more niche products, such as organic nuts and honey... purchase to read more
+For example, concentration among organic beef cattle producers tends to be higher than more niche products, such as organic nuts and honey... purchase to read more